PreetShah77/Smart-Attendance-System/README.md

 # Smart Attendance System

 The Smart Attendance System is an innovative solution to manage attendance using advanced technologies including face comparison, database querying with Language Models, and more.
-This repository will guide you through the setup and execution process.
+This repository will guide you throughout the setup and execution process.

 ## Table of Contents
 - [Installation](#installation)